Computational methods for large-scale inverse problems: a survey on hybrid projection methods: General problem setup and background

 We can draw the following conclusions about the successful working of a standard iterative method to solve a Tikhonov regularized problem.
 First, the user must be reasonably confident in the choice of the regularization parameter.
-Second, the user must be cognizant about the interplay of the choice of the regularization parameter and the number of iterations for (\ref{eq:TikhonovLS}), as both of these contribute to a suitable regularized solution.
-As we will see in the next section, hybrid projection methods provide an alternative approach of combining an iterative method and Tikhonov regularization, whereby a regularization parameter can be automatically and adaptively tuned during the iterative process, thus complying with the two desirable features described above.
+Second, the user must be cognizant about the interplay of the choice of the regularization parameter and the number of iterations for \cref{eq:TikhonovLS}, as both of these contribute to a suitable regularized solution.
+As we will see in the next section, hybrid projection methods provide an alternative approach of combining an iterative method and Tikhonov regularization, whereby a regularization parameter can be automatically and adaptively tuned during the iterative process.

-\section{Hybrid Projection Methods}
+\section{Hybrid projection methods}

-A hybrid projection method is an iterative strategy that regularizes problem (\ref{LS}) by projecting it onto subspaces of increasing dimension and by solving the projected problem using a variational regularization method.
+A hybrid projection method is an iterative strategy that regularizes problem \cref{LS} by projecting it onto subspaces of increasing dimension and by solving the projected problem using a variational regularization method.
 Formally, recalling the framework for iterative projection methods unfolded in \cref{eq:projectedproblem}, the solution at the $k$th iteration of a hybrid projection method for standard Tikhonov can be represented as

-Notice that the solution incorporates both regularization from the projection subspace (determined by the choice of the projection method, i.e., $\bfV_k$, and $k$) and a potentially changing variational regularization term (defined by $\lambda_k$).
+Notice that the solution incorporates both regularization from the projection subspace (determined by the choice of the projection method, i.e., $\bfV_k$ and $k$) and a potentially changing variational regularization term (defined by $\lambda_k$).
 Again, for simplicity and for historical reasons, in this section we focus on the standard-form Tikhonov problem \cref{eq:Tikhonov}; extensions will be considered in \cref{sec:extensions}.